On simultaneous conjugation of permutations: Introduction

-On the other hand, let $B\subset P^1$ be the set of branch points of the cover $f$ with $|B|=r$.
-Since the fundamental group of $P^1\setminus B$ is a group generated by $r$ elements with the single relation that the product is $1$, we see that the existence of a cover gives rise to elements $x_1,...,x_r$ in $G$ such that $G=\langle x_1,...,x_r\rangle$ and $x_1\cdot\cdot\cdot x_r=1$ by using Riemann's Existence Theorem.
-Therefore, the investigation of monodromy groups associated with group structures, especially the "primitive" Hurwitz problem of the classification of monodromy groups.
+Let $B\subset\rm{P^1}$ be the set of branch points of the cover $f$ with $|B|=r$, where $f:X\rightarrow \rm{P^1}$ is indecomposable.
+Since the fundamental group of $\rm{P^1}\setminus B$ is a group generated by $r$ elements with the single relation that the product is $1$, using Riemann's Existence Theorem, it follows that the existence of a cover gives rise to elements $x_1,...,x_r$ in $G$ such that $G=\langle x_1,...,x_r\rangle$ and $x_1\cdot\cdot\cdot x_r=1$.
+Therefore, the investigation of monodromy groups associated with group structures, especially the ``primitive" Hurwitz problem of the classification of monodromy groups.
 In group theoretic language, it is the following problem: Given conjugacy classes $C_1,...,C_r$ in a permutation group $G$, are there elements $x_i$ in $C_i$ with product $x_1\cdot\cdot\cdot x_r=1$ and such that the group generated by $x_1,...,x_r$ is primitive, and each such tuple corresponds to an indecomposable covering which appears in this classification.
-The classification of monodromy groups is a long project with many people involved, and some progress has been made.
-For example, the only nonsolvable primitive groups appearing as monodromy groups are groups $G$ of the form $A_d\times A_d <G\leq S_d \wr S_2$ with the natural primitive wreath product action of $S_d \wr S_2$, or $G = A_d$ or $S_d$ (in this case there is also one action which is unnatural which is possible), for detail results and history see \cite{GS}.

-Recently, Neftin and Zieve proved the main conjectures of the reference \cite{GS}, however, there exist two types of "primitive" Hurwitz problem for $S_d \wr S_2$ which are too hard to settle in the final step of their proof.
-The hardest two types are given by conjugacy classes of $S_d \wr S_2$: $s, s, s, ([d-4, 2,2], 1)s$ and $s, s, s, ([d-3, 3], 1)s$.
-Here $s$ denotes the swap in $S_d \wr S_2$, and a conjugacy classes in this group is denoted by $(a,b)s$ where $a,b$ are partition of $d$ (conjugacy classes in $S_d$).
-They guessed that the two types do not occur, and further Danny Neftin proposed the following conjecture in \cite{N}.
+Recently, the classification was completed when the degree is assumed to be sufficiently large in \cite{NZ}, except for these two families of ramification types: Given by conjugacy classes of $S_d \wr S_2$: $s, s, s, ([d-4, 2,2], 1)s$ and $s, s, s, ([d-3, 3], 1)s$, here $s$ denotes the swap in $S_d \wr S_2$, and a conjugacy classes in this group is denoted by $(a,b)s$ where $a,b$ are partition of $d$ (conjugacy classes in $S_d$).
+Indeed, Danny Neftin and Michael E. Zieve guessed that these two families of ramification types do not occur, and further Danny Neftin observed that if the following conjecture is true then these two families of ramification types do not occur.